-Double-click Export IBIS Model (in the Libero SoC Design Flow window, Handoff Design for Production > Export IBIS Model) to generate the IBIS Model report.
+Double-click Export IBIS Model (in the Libero SoC Design Flow window, Handoff Design for Production > Export IBIS Model) to generate the IBIS Model report to your Design Report.

-The IBIS model report provides an industry-standard file format for recording parameters like driver output impedance, rise/fall time, and input loading, which may then be used by software applications such as Signal Integrity tools or IBIS simulators.
+The IBIS model report provides a standard file format for recording parameters like driver output impedance, rise/fall time, and input loading, which may then be used by any software application.